CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: mergeVcf.sh [-h] [-f] [-n NAME] [-o FILE] sampleDirsFile
+  usage: cfsan_snp_pipeline merge_vcfs [-h] [-f] [-n NAME] [-o FILE] [-v 0..5]
+                                       [--version]
+                                       sampleDirsFile

-  Merge the vcf files from all samples into a single multi-vcf file for all samples.
+  Merge the consensus vcf files from all samples into a single multi-vcf file for all samples.

-  Before running this command, the vcf file for each sample must be created by the call_consensus.py script.

-  Positional arguments:
+  positional arguments:
-    sampleDirsFile   : Relative or absolute path to file containing a list of directories -- one per sample
+    sampleDirsFile        Relative or absolute path to file containing a list of directories -- one per sample

-  Options:
+  optional arguments:
-    -h               : Show this help message and exit -f               : Force processing even when result files already exist and are newer than inputs
+    -h, --help            show this help message and exit -f, --force           Force processing even when result files already exist and are newer than inputs (default: False) -n NAME, --vcfname NAME
-    -n NAME          : File name of the vcf files which must exist in each of the sample directories. (default: consensus.vcf)
+                          File name of the vcf files which must exist in each of the sample directories (default: consensus.vcf)
+    -o FILE, --output FILE
-    -o FILE          : Output file.
-Relative or absolute path to the merged multi-vcf file. (default: snpma.vcf)
+                          Output file.
+Relative or absolute path to the merged multi-vcf file (default: snpma.vcf)
+    -v 0..5, --verbose 0..5
+                          Verbose message level (0=no info, 5=lots) (default: 1)
+    --version             show program's version number and exit

 create_snp_matrix.py
 ------------------------